mberry/blog-source/source/_posts/tmux-configuration.md

 category: Misc
 ---

 Tmux is a wonderful tool for administering remote servers and sometimes even personal computers.
-But it's default config out of the box leaves a lot to be desired.
+But its default config out of the box leaves a lot to be desired.

 <!--more-->